Feefo - Independent reviews

 Day 5: Walk from Serra do Topo to Fajã dos Cubres

 Today's walk offers beautiful panoramic views of the northern coast of São Jorge, along with many points of geological and cultural interest.
 We begin the day close to Serra do Topo wind farm and head north on a path rich with native flora and birds – if we're lucky, we may spot Eurasian whimbrels, São Miguel goldcrests and buzzards.
-As we descend towards the northern coast, we come to the Caldeira de Santo Cristo Lake, a protected landscape and place of cultural and scenic interest.
+As we descend towards the northern coast, we pass an inviting waterfall where it's possible to stop for a swim.
+We then come to the Caldeira de Santo Cristo Lake, a protected landscape and place of cultural and scenic interest.
 Known for the vast number of clams that inhabit the lake, it is an important resting place for resident species and migratory birds.
 Surfing and bodyboarding have also become popular here, as the lake lies directly next to the Atlantic Ocean.
 We follow the coast northwest until we arrive at the scenic Fajã dos Cubres, near the church of Nossa Senhora de Lourdes.
 We transfer back to our accommodation on São Jorge in the afternoon.
-Ascent: 2,329ft (710m)

 Day 6: Ferry to Faial, Capelo to Capelinhos walk